akdoingdevops/learninggit/README.md

 6. git satus
 7. git add <filename> #to add a specific file in staging area
 8. git add . #to add all the untracked files to staging area recursively(Recursive means -> all files in working directory also the files inside directory of working directory)
+9. git commit -m "your commit message"

+9.1. git commit -am "your commit message"  #-am used togather when we are editing already existing file to get the content added to staging area and commit togather

-9. git init #is a command initialize a raw git repository in with blank directory or directory may contains data already
+10. git init #is a command initialize a raw git repository in with blank directory or directory may contains data already

-9.1. git init <foldername>
+10.1. git init <foldername>

-9.2  git init #already inside a directory having some data
+10.2  git init #already inside a directory having some data